scale Join the packaging operation

 Ambiguous barcode: This product has a Restricted Circulation Number barcode for products within a company.
 This means that different producers and stores can use the same barcode for different products. ×

 This product page is not complete.
-You can help by editing it based on the photos we have, by taking more photos using the Android or iPhone/iPad app or, if you are the producer of this product, by signing up to our Platform for Producers.
+You can help to complete it by editing it and adding more data from the photos we have, or by taking more photos using the app for Android or iPhone/iPad.
 Thank you! ×

 Barcode: 26236049